Teembokeem/WDI_work/work/w07/d04/instructor/mongoose_2/schema_example/README.md

 # Tween Charm Bracelet

-> I'm basically grown-up, and I have an appreciation for fine things.
+> I'm basically a grown-up, and I have an appreciation for fine things.
 > Have you seen my charm bracelet?

 ![](http://www.ourkidsmom.com/wp-content/uploads/2012/07/IMG_6056.jpg)